Trump's condition unclear as his hospital stay for COVID-19 continues

 The announcement of the president's and first lady's positive coronavirus test results came just hours after the revelation about Hicks' results.
 The president indicated in an earlier tweet Thursday that he and the first lady had begun the quarantine process.

-Hicks has accompanied Trump on several campaign trips in recent days, including to the presidential debate with former Vice President Joe Biden on Tuesday evening and a campaign rally in Minnesota on Wednesday.
+Hicks has accompanied Trump on several campaign trips in recent days, including to the presidential debate with Biden on Tuesday evening and a campaign rally in Minnesota on Wednesday.

 Though the candidates tackled topics including race relations, climate change and the Supreme Court during Tuesday's face-off, the coronavirus dominated much of the debate.
 Trump defended his decision to often appear in public without a facial covering, explaining that he wears a mask "when needed."